pull-stream/pull-stream/docs/glossary.md

 ## Sink

-The last Stream in the pipeline.
+The last stream in the pipeline.
 The Sink is not readable.

+## Through

+The stream (or streams) in the middle of the pipeline, between your source and sink.
+A through is readable and writable.

 ## Push vs Pull